Bot replying w/ frames

 For this guide, we'll go over:

-1. Creating a webhook which listens to casts
+1. Creating a webhook that listens to casts

-2. Creating a bot which replies to the casts
+2. Creating a bot that replies to the casts

 3. Creating frames dynamically using the neynar SDK